 As mentioned above, Batman: Arkham Asylum was the first game in the series which kicked everything off.

 After the titular hero captures his most recognizable foe, the Joker, and brings him to the Arkham Asylum, it doesn’t take long until things go sour.
 Joker breaks free and soon enough, with the help of some other recognizable villains and Arkham inmates, he takes control of the facility and it is up to Batman to resolve the situation.

-Gameplay-wise, the game blends simple but fast and immensely satisfying combat with well-executed stealth sections, and the player has an array of gadgets at their disposal, allowing them to approach various encounters from several different angles.
+Gameplay-wise, the game blends simple but fast and immensely satisfying combat with well-executed stealth sections, and the player has an variety of gadgets at their disposal, allowing them to approach various encounters from several different angles.
 Furthermore, the environments of the Asylum are highly detailed, and the various trophies and riddles left by Riddler truly make the location come alive.

 Batman: Arkham Asylum was originally released in 2009 for the PS3, the Xbox 360, and Windows.
 It was ported to macOS in 2011, and a remastered version of the game was released for the PS4 and the Xbox One in 2016.